 Some of the medical expenses that are included under No-Fault include:

-- Medical (examples: primary care physician, orthopedic surgeon)
+- Medical bills (examples: primary care doctor, orthopedic surgeon)

 - Prosthetic services